jackyaz/RealVNC-Server-CloudAware-Installer/README.md

 ```
 cloud.exe <join/leave> [token]
 ```
-The source for the Go binary is available in go-binary/cloud.go along with a pre-compiled binary cloud.exe You can compile the Go source yourself by installing [Go](https://golang.org/doc/install) and running the below command in the same directory as the source file
+The source for the Go binary is available in [go-binary](https://github.com/jackyaz/VNC-Server-CloudAware-Installer/blob/master/go-binary) along with a pre-compiled binary.

+You can compile the Go source yourself by installing [Go](https://golang.org/doc/install) and running the below command in the same directory as the source file
 ```
 go build -o cloud.exe
 ```

 ### MSI Transform
 The MSI Transform is used to customise the MSI installer and add custom actions to use the Go binary for install and uninstall.
 Transform files are created using Microsoft's [Orca](https://docs.microsoft.com/en-us/windows/win32/msi/orca-exe) application.
-A ready-to-use Transform is available in msi-transform/CloudJoin.mst .
+A ready-to-use Transform is available in [msi-transform](https://github.com/jackyaz/VNC-Server-CloudAware-Installer/blob/master/msi-transform).
 This can be applied to a generic VNC Server MSI installer (example command below, Administrator Command Prompt required), or applied using Orca to create a transformed MSI.
 ```
 msiexec /i "VNC Server.msi" transforms="CloudJoin.mst" /qn
 ```